myszha/qt-ponies/README.md

     # qmake
     # make

-**Or** you can use a precompiled Debian/Ubuntu package for i386 and amd64 (made by Schiwi), available in downloads.
+**Or** you can use a precompiled Debian/Ubuntu package for i386 and amd64, available in downloads.

 Other information
 -----------------